aws-solutions-library-samples/guidance-for-generative-ai-shopping-assistant-using-agents-for-amazon-bedrock/README.md

 ## Overview
 This Guidance demonstrates how to create powerful, generative AI-driven shopping assistant that enhances customer experience and drives sales through context-aware, AI-powered interactions.
-The solution utilizes [Agents for Amazon Bedrock](https://docs.aws.amazon.com/bedrock/latest/userguide/agents.html) to orchestrate various functions like personalized and related product recommendations, dynamic contextual product comparisons, cart management, and automated order & email confirmation.
-The agent seamlessly integrates with existing company systems and data securely and minimizes the time and complexity needed for building sophisticated LLM (Large Language Model) Agents.
+The solution offers features like personalized and related product recommendations, dynamic contextual product comparisons, seamless cart management, and automated order & email confirmation.
+It seamlessly integrates with your existing company systems and data securely and minimizes the time and complexity needed for building sophisticated LLM (Large Language Model) Agents.

 ### Solution Overview
-This Guidance deploys a Streamlit-based Python web application on Amazon ECS Fargate, which calls the [Amazon Bedrock API](https://docs.aws.amazon.com/bedrock/latest/userguide/what-is-bedrock.html) for natural language conversations.
-The Shopping Agent is built using Agents for Amazon Bedrock which utilizes Anthropic's Claude 3 Sonnet model to interpret user queries and orchestrate multi-step tasks for efficient shopping experience.

-To assist customers in finding relevant products, the Shopping Agent is integrated with a [Knowledges Bases for Amazon Bedrock](https://docs.aws.amazon.com/bedrock/latest/userguide/knowledge-bases.html), which embeds product catalog details from Amazon S3 and stores them in [Amazon OpenSearch Serverless](https://docs.aws.amazon.com/opensearch-service/latest/developerguide/serverless.html) for vector search.
-Additionally, the Shopping Agent includes an Action Group that utilizes AWS Lambda function with OpenAPI Schema to manage API operations such as order creation, inventory checks, and sending email confirmations.
+This Guidance deploys a Streamlit Python web application on Amazon ECS Fargate, which calls the [Amazon Bedrock Agent API](https://docs.aws.amazon.com/bedrock/latest/userguide/what-is-bedrock.html) for natural language conversations.
+The Shopping Agent is built using [Agents for Amazon Bedrock](https://docs.aws.amazon.com/bedrock/latest/userguide/agents.html) which utilizes Anthropic's Claude 3 Sonnet model to interpret user queries.
+The agent orchestrates multi-step tasks for finding relevant products using [Knowledges Bases for Amazon Bedrock](https://docs.aws.amazon.com/bedrock/latest/userguide/knowledge-bases.html) and place orders using Action Group with AWS Lambda function to manage API operations such as order creation, inventory checks, and sending email confirmations.

 The Solution also implements various techniques for minimizing LLM Hallucinations:
 - Clear & structured step-by-step instructions to LLM for performing specific tasks